-Route 110 replaces the eastern half of existing Route 10 and the western half of existing Route 90.
+Route 110 replaces the eastern half of existing Route 10 and a portion of the existing Route 90, including a segment of Roadrunner.
+This route serves the Veterans Park Sports Complex, Mountain View Hospital and various shopping areas.
 This segment of existing Route 10 generates minimal ridership, yet serves as a lifeline for residents at the northeastern edge of the city, as well as just beyond city limits.